Pplum09/pplum09.github.io/_posts/2018-05-15-sync-vs-async.md

 }
 ```

 All right hopefully that AJAX example wasn't super confusing.
 With that being said, congrats!
 You are now the master of basic callback functions.
 If you find any mistakes in this doc, create an issue [here](https://github.com/Pplum09/pplum09.github.io).

+If you're here to learn about asynchronous functions, then maybe you might also be interested in how I approach [git collaboration](https://pplum.io/2018/03/24/git-collaboration.html)